Olive-blockchain/Olive-network.github.io/collections/_posts/2021-07-09-how-to-pick-a-chia-pool.en.md

 * Does their website and any applications they have use encryption?
 * If they ask for your private keys, run away.

 Having a pool that is reliable in regards to its up-time is very beneficial as you don’t want a pool that’s always down for periods of time, as this will affect your earnings.
-Having an experienced pool operator that can plan and implement updates in a timely manner is something to look for. _(That said, the Chia pooling protocol has been developed in such a way that if *you* find a plot, and the pool is offline for too long, the full 2 XCH reward will go straight to you.
+Having an experienced pool operator that can plan and implement updates in a timely manner is something to look for. _(That said, the Olive pooling protocol has been developed in such a way that if *you* find a plot, and the pool is offline for too long, the full 2 XCH reward will go straight to you.
 While this is good for you, it does mean your fellow pool members–and you when the roles are reversed–will miss out entirely on sharing.)_

 ## Customer service, support, and documentation